Weight Annotation in Information Extraction: Fundamental Properties

 \section{Fundamental Properties}

 We now study fundamental properties of annotators.
 Specifically, we show that regular annotators are closed under union, projection, and join.
-Furthermore, annotators over a semiring $\K$ behave the same as document spanners with respect to string selection if $\K$ is positive or $\srplus$ is bipotent and for every $a,b \in \srd$, $a \srtimes b = \srone$ implies that $a = b = \srone$.
+Furthermore, annotators over a semiring $\K$ behave the same as document spanners with respect to string selection if $\K$ is positive or $\srplus$ is bipotent\footnote{Recall, $\srplus$ is bipotent, if $a \srplus b \in \{a,b\}$, for every $a,b \in \K$.} and for every $a,b \in \srd$, $a \srtimes b = \srone$ implies that $a = b = \srone$.

-\subsection{Epsilon elimination}
+\subsection{Epsilon Elimination}

 We begin the section by showing that every regular $\K$-annotator can be transformed into an equivalent functional regular $\K$-annotator without $\varepsilon$-transitions.